Batroc the Leaper: Batroc's Brigade III

+Batroc's Brigade IV

 Batroc then formed a new, longer-lasting lineup of Batroc's Brigade - this one consisting of Zaran the Weapons Master and Machete.
 This team was first seen when Obadiah Stane contracted them to steal Captain America's shield and Batroc finally succeeded.
 Trick Shot then hired Batroc's Brigade to battle Hawkeye.
 Baron Helmut Zemo then hired Batroc's Brigade to acquire the fragments of the Bloodstone.
 They battled Captain America and Diamondback.
 The Brigade was later hired by Maelstrom to help him build a device that could destroy the universe and battled the Great Lakes Avengers.
 Alongside Snakebite, Batroc also battled the Punisher.

 Later, Batroc the Leaper showed up as a member of a small army of villains organized by Klaw to invade Wakanda, which included the Rhino, the Radioactive Man, the Cannibal, and the Vatican Black Knight.
 He was defeated by Black Panther's royal bodyguards.

-During the crossover JLA/Avengers, Batroc briefly confronted Batman when he was one of the villains recruited by Krona for his army.
-The Dark Knight defeated him (off-panel).
-Batroc's Brigade then face Batman, but he is assisted by the Black Panther, the Huntress and the Black Widow, in defeating the Brigade.
+During the crossover JLA/Avengers, Batroc appears as a brainwashed minion of Krona.

+Daughter's death

 Batroc had a daughter, Marie, who is teamed in villainy with the daughter of similar B-list supervillain the Tarantula.
 Both daughters take their fathers' respective costumes and titles.
 The Taskmaster expresses his shock that the Tarantula and Batroc are heterosexual before soundly beating the two villains' offspring, tossing them effortlessly off of a building before shooting them in the heads, killing them both, noting that he also "hates ethnic stereotypes."

+Thunderbolts

 Batroc briefly served among the group of villains forcibly drafted into Baron Helmut Zemo's Thunderbolts army.
 But after returning to federal custody, Batroc registered with the Superhuman Registration Act, and was sent to a superhuman training facility located at Marine Corps Base Quantico in Virginia to train recruits in the martial arts before being transferred over to Camp Hammond.

 Ultimately, however, Batroc found government work unsatisfactory and returned to his mercenary life, confronting the new Captain America while on a job to steal an item from the United Nations.
 Also, he was working with The Man with No Face, a mysterious being from Captain America's past.
-It is soon revealed that Batroc was stealing the original Human Torch's remains for reverse engineering.
+It is soon revealed that Batroc stole the original Human Torch's remains for reverse engineering.

+During the "Dark Reign" storyline, Quasimodo analyzed Batroc the Leaper for Norman Osborn.
+He states that Batroc should be apprehended and punished to serve as a warning to anyone who dares desert the Fifty State Initiative.